oxcamne/oxcam/README.md

 # Paid membership categories, else empty list:
 MEMBER_CATEGORIES = ['Full', 'Student']
+# set to '[]' if your organization doesn't have paid memberships

 # html description of paid membership criteria:
 MEMBERSHIP = "Membership is open to all matriculated alumni and members of the \